Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Machine learning

 \subsection{Method}

-In the previous Sect.~\ref{sec4:res}, a correspondence between mLEs and HEs was found.
-They were computed in a given point in the mixed space $param\times x_0$, where $param$ is a nonlinear parameter, $K$ or $k$ in Eq. (\ref{eq8}) and (\ref{eq9}), respectively.
-Hence, we are equipped with pairs of three-dimensional vectors in the form $(param,x_0,{\rm mLE})$ and $(param,x_0,H)$, where the first two components of each vectors are the same for a given map, i.e. the mLEs and HEs were evaluated in the same points of the mixed space.
-Herein, a machine learning (ML) procedure is applied to those sets of vectors in order to predict HE values based only on the triples $(param,x_0,{\rm mLE})$.
-The aim of this approach is (i) to train a classifier on $\approx 5000-6000$ vector pairs from the previous Sect.~\ref{sec4:res}, (ii) to compute a greater number of mLEs (i.e., in the mixed space with finer grid), resulting in $>2\times 10^5$ mLEs, and (iii) to use the trained classifier to infer the HE values based on the mLEs.
-For this purpose, the nearest neighbour (NN) \cite{Altman,Barber,Cover,Hastie,Theodoridis} algorithm is employed, with an Euclidean metric to measure the distance.
+In Sect.~\ref{sec4:res}, a correspondence between mLEs and $H$ was found.
+Both characteristic exponents were computed in a given point in the mixed space $\kappa\times x_0$, where $\kappa$ denotes $K$ or $k$.
+Hence, we are equipped with pairs of three-dimensional vectors in the form $(\kappa,x_0,{\rm mLE})$ and $(\kappa,x_0,H)$, where the first two components of each vectors are the same for a given map, i.e. the mLEs and $H$ were evaluated at the same points of the mixed space.
+A machine learning (ML) procedure is applied to those sets of vectors in order to predict $H$ values based only on the triples $(\kappa,x_0,{\rm mLE})$.
+The aim of this approach is (i) to train a classifier on $\approx 5000$ vector pairs from Sect.~\ref{sec4:res}, (ii) to compute a greater number of mLEs (i.e., in the mixed space with finer grid), resulting in $2\!-\!2.4\times 10^5$ mLEs, and (iii) to use the trained classifier to infer the $H$ values based on the mLEs.
+For this purpose, the nearest neighbor (NN) \cite{Altman,Barber,Cover,Hastie,Theodoridis} algorithm is employed, with an Euclidean metric to measure the distance.
 Its power lies in simplicity and accuracy.
-The training of an NN classifier is simply feeding it with the list of assignments \mbox{$\{(param,x_0,{\rm mLE})_i\rightarrow {\rm HE}_i\}_{i=1}^{i=N_p}$}.
-Next, given a new mLE, not present in the training set, together with its location in the mixed space, its nearest neighbour is found among the triples $(param,x_0,{\rm mLE})$ that were used in the training process.
-The corresponding HE is ascribed to the new mLE.
-The ML is motivated by the tight correlation between the mLEs and HEs found for the Chirikov standard and 2D Froeschl\'e maps.
-The described approach is implemented in \textsc{mathematica}\textsuperscript{\textregistered} via a command \texttt{Predict} with \texttt{NearestNeighbors} chosen as the method of the ML.
+The training of an NN classifier is simply feeding it with the list of assignments \mbox{$\{(\kappa,x_0,{\rm mLE})_i\rightarrow H_i\}_{i=1}^{i=N_p}$}.
+Next, given a new mLE (not necessarily present in the training set) together with its location in the mixed space, its NN is found among the triples $(\kappa,x_0,{\rm mLE})$ that were used in the training process.
+The corresponding $H$ is ascribed to the new mLE.
+The ML is motivated by the tight correlation between the mLEs and $H$ found, exhibiting, however, some degree of scatter.\footnote{The described approach is implemented in \textsc{mathematica} via a built-in command \texttt{Predict} with \texttt{NearestNeighbors} chosen as the method of the ML.}